drdave-teaching/BitBridgePlayground/README.md

 ### 👾 List of Random Things
 1. Pineapples
-2. Spaceships
+2. Teleportation
-3. Teleportation
+3. June
-4. June
+4. Internet
-5. Internet
+5. Tao Coins
-6. Tao Coins
+6. French Bulldogs

 ### Now you try:
 - Remove one thing from the list above .
 - Add one new thing to the list above.